-At the time of inspection the property was found to be well maintained having regard to its age and character.
-A small number of items were noted to be requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property.
+At the time of inspection, the property was found to be in a fair condition having regard to age and character.
+A small number of items were noted as requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property.